29. Observability: The Oculus

 - Instrumentation: It invokes

 logfire.instrument_pydantic_ai()andlogfire.instrument_httpx().
-This captures the reasoning loop of the Agent and the raw prompts exchanged with the Dispatcher (ADR 22)'s providers. - The Collector: It registers a specialized container (Oculus Soulstone) running Arize Phoenix.
+This captures the reasoning loop of the Agent and the raw prompts exchanged with the Dispatcher (ADR 22)'s providers. - The Collector: It registers a specialized local Animator (an Oculus Soulstone) running Arize Phoenix.

 - The Routing: Telemetry is exported via OTLP to